erika-chang/retirement-dashboard-brazil/README.md

-# 📊 Job Security Dashboard: Retirement Patterns in Goiás, Brazil
+# 📊 Job Security Dashboard: Retirement Patterns

 This project is a data science exploration into **retirement patterns** among public employees in Brazil.
 The goal is to analyze trends and develop an interactive dashboard to visualize insights around job stability, aging workforce, and long-term employment.